sebkouba/building-mern/README.md

 | babel-preset-es2015     | ES6 / ES 2015 loader |
 | babel-preset-react-hmre | Preset for react hot reloading |

+### 4 Mongodb & Mongoose
+* mongodb is specified in server.js
+* mongoose model created in `model/entry.server.model.js`
+* controller created in `controller/entry.server.controller.js`
+* route in `server.js` is used to store data from a post request usind the controller

+`model/entry.server.model.js` starts with a mongoose schema which is turned into a model named 'Entry' and exported.

+`controller/entry.server.controller.js` creates an instance of the 'Entry' model.
+Fields are populated from `req.body` and the instance saved to the db.
+This function is exported and used in a route in `server.js` where it is used to store the data in the database (which was specified in `server.js`).

+##### Install mongoose and body-parser
+Mongoose is a kind of ORM for mongodb. body-parser provides http post data so we have access to `req.body.title` for example.

+`npm i -S mongoose body-parser`

 ## Resources
 [Hot Reload on top of Express](http://ctheu.com/2015/05/14/using-react-hot-loader-with-a-webpack-dev-server-and-a-node-server/)